boschrexroth/node-red-contrib-ctrlx-automation/README.md

 If checked, the node emits debug information on the ctrlX CORE debug message logger.

 The logger can be reached in the ctrlX CORE web interface via **Diagnostics** -> **Logbook**.
-The visibility of the messages has to be activated via the dialogs **setup/cog** icon:
+The visibility of the messages has to be activated via the dialogs **setup** icon:

 <details>
   <summary>Expand for <strong>screenshot</strong></summary>